 Outside times of crisis the team coordinates risk assessments, exercises and system testing, and contingency plans across government agencies, local authorities, and other related entities.

-The current Director is Catriona Robinson.
+The Director of NSS is Catriona Robinson.

 National Security Policy

 The National Security Policy directorate provides and coordinates advice to:

 - the Prime Minister (who is also the Minister for National Security and Intelligence)